-Ambergris Caye, a man-made island made famous by celebrities like Leonardo DiCaprio is the most popular tourist destination.
+Ambergris Caye, an island made famous by celebrities like Leonardo DiCaprio is the most popular tourist destination.
 It’s a 13-minute plane ride from Belize City.

 With diving the Blue Hole the primary reason most scuba divers would visit Ambergris Caye, good food and fun around dive time is key.